Skip to Content

 There are also plenty of bathroom facilities, including those around the procession route, near the Old Bailey, Queen Victoria Street and Blackfriars Bridge.
 You should also download the ‘Toilet Finder’ app.

 In previous years, there has also been a Lord Mayor Show’s ‘Ghost Parade’.
 This is a non-publicised run-through of the event taking place in the early hours of the morning.
-The horses, majestic coach and Lord Mayor are in all attendance.
+The horses, majestic coach and Lord Mayor are all in attendance.

 Finally, if you can’t make the Lord Mayor’s Show, you can always enjoy it from the comfort of your living room.
 The BBC does full coverage and commentary.